shannonymous/udacity-linux-server-config/README.md

 * Change the ownership and permissions of the .ssh folder to the grader user: `$ chown -R grader.grader /home/grader/.ssh`.
 * Secure your authorized_keys `$ sudo chmod 700 /home/grader/.ssh` and `$ sudo chmod 644 /home/grader/.ssh/authorized_keys`.
 * Restart the SSH service `$ sudo service ssh restart`
+* You should now be able to login as grader user with port 2200 and the generated key pair with the following command: `$ ssh -i ~/.ssh/grader.rsa -p 2200 grader@54.255.238.98`.
+* You will be asked for grader's password.
+To disable it, `$ sudo nano /etc/ssh/sshd_config`.
+Find the line `PasswordAuthentication` and change text to no. After this, restart ssh again: `$ sudo service ssh restart`

+### Configure the timezone to UTC
+1. Run `$ sudo dpkg-reconfigure tzdata`
+2. Select `None of the above` to change the timezone to UTC.